 The above expressed three topologies can be distinguished uniquely depending upon their exclusive properties.The properties may be identified as the steady state voltage conversion ratios, the nature of the input and output currents and the character of the output voltage ripple as well.

 Additionally the frequency response of the duty cycle to the output voltage execution can be considered as one of the important properties.

-Among the above referred three topologies, buck-boost topology is the most preferred one because it allows the output to work ways that is to produce voltages less than the input voltage (buck mode) and also to produce voltages above the input voltage (boost mode).
+Among the above referred three topologies, buck-boost topology is the most preferred one because it allows the output to work voltages less than the input voltage (buck mode) and also to produce voltages above the input voltage (boost mode).